 Quality grant recommendations typically describe the following:

-If you are recommending a student for study abroad:
+If you are recommending a student for study abroad, please address the following issues as well:

 If you are recommending a student for a research travel grant: